thehappycheese/wintab_lite/readme.md

 ### 2.2.
 Limitations

-- This demo worked for me with my hardware, it does not strictly follow best practices, so you may find you need to tweek the setup code;
+- The examples worked for me with my hardware, however I didn't try to strictly follow all guidance in the docs, so edge cases and other hardware may need some extra code to properly configure the LOGCONTEXT object.
-  - For example I found that the default LOGCONTEXT object was configured differently from what the documentation said on my system, so your milage may vary.
+  - For example; I found that the default LOGCONTEXT object was mostly already configured as needed.
+The documentation gave me the impression that more setup steps should be needed? so your milage may vary depending on your system and device.

 ## 3. Alternatives